 Special opportunities for interns

 News and current events junkies will love their time in D.C.
-In recent semesters, SPLC interns have visited with writers and columnists from The Washington Post, heard cases before the Supreme Court and attended First Amendment seminars at the Newseum.
+In recent semesters, SPLC interns have attended events at The Washington Post, observed the Supreme Court and attended First Amendment seminars at the Newseum.

 About the SPLC